soumitag/multiSLIDE/Installation.md

 # multiSLIDE Installation Instructions

-To install **multiSLIDE** on your local computer, please follow the steps below:
+To install **multiSLIDE** on your local computer, please follow the steps below to install the software prerequisites manually:

 ## System Requirements